 Cons

-- 3-year contract
+- Three-year contract

-- Requires custom quote
+- Pricing requires a custom quote

-Payment Processing | Custom-quoted; choose from Revel Advantage, First Data, Heartland, TSYS, Worldpay, Chase Paymentech, Elavon |
+- Processing fees: Custom-quoted; choose from Revel Advantage, First Data, Heartland, TSYS, Worldpay, Chase Paymentech, Elavon

 Pros